10up/headstartwp/docs/documentation/01-Getting Started/wordpress-plugin.md

 ## Composer Installation (Recommended)

-The only method for installing this plugin is via composer: `composer require headstartwp/headstartwp`.
+The recommended method for installing this plugin is via composer: `composer require headstartwp/headstartwp`.

 Make sure to set up the path for installing this as a WordPress Plugin: